 Section 7.12 contributions are calculated as a percentage of the cost of development.
 Section 208 of the EP&A Regulation 2021 sets out how the proposed cost of carrying out development is determined.
-An extract of this section, as it existed at the time this percentage percentage is shown below for reference purposes.
+An extract of this section, as it existed at the time this plan was made, is shown below for reference purposes.